David Worland – Chief Executive Officer

-Tina Martin – Interim CEO
+Tina Martin – Deputy CEO

 Bachelor of Education (Early Childhood) 1991, Masters of Social Science (Policy & Management) 2003, Australian Institute of Company Directors (Company Directors Course) 2013

-With experience across government and the not-for-profit sectors, Tina has worked in a wide range of early learning services and held policy and strategy roles in a number of Victorian Government Departments.
+Tina has worked in a wide range of early learning services and held policy and strategy roles in a number of Victorian Government Departments.
 Prior to working at ELAA, Tina was Managing Director of Geelong Kindergarten Association.

-Project Manager, Road Safety Education
+Leader – Road Safety Education